uiuxdg/oscilloscope/README.md

 ## Deployment

 This project is automatically deployed on Vercel upon pushing changes to the `main` branch.
-You can view the live site at `[your-vercel-url]`.
+You can view the live site at `[oscilloscope-psi.vercel.app]`.

 To manually deploy: